WPDevelopers/disable-feeds/readme.txt

 In `Settings -> Reading` you will find an option to allow global feeds.
 All other feeds (individual post comments, archives, search, category etc.) will still be disabled.

 == Changelog ==

+= 1.4.4 =
+* Add translation support.

+= 1.4.3 =
+* Compatiblity for for WP 3.6 when feed URLs are set to return a 404 response.

 = 1.4.2 =
 * Fix potential security issue when redirecting feeds.